cvhariharan/videosync/README.md

 ## Dependencies
 - [mpv](https://mpv.io/)
-- ytp-dl (optional: can be used to play online videos with mpv)
+- yt-dlp (optional: can be used to play online videos with mpv)

 ## Usage
 Currently videosync only supports 1-1 connections.